pantheon-systems/documentation/source/_docs/unsupported-modules-plugins.md

 <hr>

 ### [JetPack](https://wordpress.org/plugins/jetpack/)
 **Issue**: JetPack installs successsfully, but throws a 503 error.
-See https://github.com/Automattic/jetpack/issues/3546
+For details, see [https://github.com/Automattic/jetpack/issues/3546](https://github.com/Automattic/jetpack/issues/3546).

 **Solution**: Reload the page and you'll see that the plugin was activated successfully.
 <hr>